cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Kraken exchange parameters](/academy/1-what-is-cosmos/images/kraken-exchange-params.png)

-If all went well, you should see your new asset in Keplr after a few minutes:
+If all goes well, you should see your new asset in Keplr after a few minutes:

 ![Keplr received ATOM in dollar terms](/academy/1-what-is-cosmos/images/keplr-with-atom.png)